Professional landscaper meeting Florida landscaping license requirements for lawn care services.

 c.
 Nursery Dealer

-If your business includes selling or distributing plants, sod, or trees, you’ll need a nursery dealer license.
+If your business includes selling or distributing plants, sod, or trees, you’ll need a nursery dealer license—a type of Florida business license.
 They ensure that the plants sold are healthy and free from pests and diseases.

 i.
 Nursery Dealer License

 Issued by FDACS, this license allows you to operate as a retail or wholesale dealer of nursery stock.
-Requires annual renewal of fees and site inspections.
+Lawncare franchises also require this license, which involves annual renewal of fees and site inspections.

 You may apply here on the FDACS website.